ShareKM/KMAP-M/README.md

 - `Precompiled_Binaries`: precompiled binaries for TAC fitting with compartmental models.
 Recompiling using the [KMAP-C](https://github.com/openkmi/KMAP-C) Toolkit may be needed if the precompiled files do not work for your system.

+## MATLAB Path

+Before using this toolbox, ensure that all the files are available in your MATLAB path.
+This can be done by running the path setup file `setup.m` in KMAP-M.

 ## Ongoing Effort

 This open-source package is provided "as is", without warranty.
 Our team is still iterating many functions in this package.